-The Bachelor of Music (B.Mus.) degree is a 122-unit program of study focused on training and equipping worship leaders, musicians, vocalists, arrangers, producers, and music pastors to serve the church worldwide.
+The Worship Arts major focuses on training and equipping worship leaders, musicians, vocalists, arrangers, producers, and music pastors to serve the church worldwide.
 Graduates of the program will be well prepared to lead God's people in worship in a variety of church and ministry settings.
-The Bachelor of Music curriculum is designed to prepare students for careers in music ministry.
+The Worship Arts curriculum is designed to prepare students for careers in music ministry.